OneMoreGres/ScreenTranslator/README.md

 If you are experiencing crashes during the app usage, then try changing `tesseract library version` from `Optimized` to `Compatible`.
 It provides the same functionality, but should work on the bigger variety of hardware.

+Set `QTWEBENGINE_DISABLE_SANDBOX=1` environment variable when fail to start due to crash.

 Answers to some frequently asked questions can be found in issues or [wiki](https://github.com/OneMoreGres/ScreenTranslator/wiki/FAQ)